ryanlaws/pigeons/README.md

 with them.
 Where knobs fall short, tried-and-true text picks up the slack.

 ## The dream
-As the byte-mappings dissolve, the words come shortly after.
+As the byte-mappings dissolve, the words follow quickly behind.
 Let's further erase the boundaries between preparing and jamming, programming and using, sequencing and playing by hand.